andersberliner/smelling_sepsis/README.md

 Second, a doctor wants to narrow down the cause of your infection.
 A [gram stain](https://en.wikipedia.org/wiki/Gram_staining) will classify bacteria as either **gram positive** *(e.g. [Staphylococcus aureus](http://www.cdc.gov/HAI/organisms/staph.html), or "staph")* or **gram negative** *(e.g. [Escherichia coli](http://www.cdc.gov/ecoli/), or "E.coli")* depending on the characteristics of their cellular membranes.
 A technician takes a sample of the bacteria grown in the blood culture bottle during the detection step and performs a simple benchtop test.
 This result informs which type of tests to run in the next two steps of diagnosis.

 Gram stains are routine tests for a microbiology lab tech, but require a tech to do the work and to start the next steps.
-Many hospitals are moving to centralized labs (i.e. a remote facility that runs all four of these diagnostic steps for many hopsitals in the region), which adds sample transport and results reporting delays.
+Many hospitals are moving to centralized labs (i.e. a remote facility that runs all four of these diagnostic steps for many hopsitals in the region), which adds sample transport and results in reporting delays.

 #### 3. Identification -  What specific type of bacteria is making me sick?

 + Several hours to up to several days

 Third, a doctor will want to know exactly what is causing your infection by determing the bacterial **species**.
-The microbiology diagnostic community is a buzz with [emerging techniques](http://www.mayomedicallaboratories.com/articles/hottopics/2012/02-bact-id/index.html) to speed-up and automate this step *(at least for well-funded hospitals)*, but traditionally this is performed by, again, sampling from the bacteria grown in the blood culture bottle in step one and placing it on a petri dish (i.e. **plating** or **re-culturing** the bacteria).
+The microbiology diagnostic community is abuzz with [emerging techniques](http://www.mayomedicallaboratories.com/articles/hottopics/2012/02-bact-id/index.html) to speed-up and automate this step *(at least for well-funded hospitals)*, but traditionally this is performed by, again, sampling from the bacteria grown in the blood culture bottle in step one and placing it on a petri dish (i.e. **plating** or **re-culturing** the bacteria).
 The bacteria is re-grown and inspected under a microscope by a trained microbiologist who knows what they are looking at and can determine what it is with the help of other assays that vary depending on what they see.

 With the **species ID** in hand, your doctor is ready to determine what **strain** of bacteria you have, where a strain is a variant of a given bacterial species characterized primarily by which drugs are effective or not effective in treating it, as discussed in the last step.
 Despite the advances linked to above, this step is also subject to time lag by technician availability or a lab facility being open or closed.